-Dealing with a controlling personality can be one of the most challenging and draining experiences in any relationship, whether it's a spouse, family member, friend, or co-worker.
+Dealing with a controlling personality can be one of the most challenging and draining experiences in any relationship.
+Worse yet, when it's a spouse, family member, friend, or co-worker.

 The Challenge is Real: An Introduction to Dealing with Controlling Personalities

-These individuals often have a deep-seated need for power and control, which can manifest in manipulative, critical, and overbearing behavior.
-As Christians, we are called to love and honor others, but how do we navigate these difficult relationships while maintaining our emotional and spiritual well-being?
+These individuals often need things to "go right" according to their thinking, which can manifest in manipulative, critical, and overbearing behavior.
+As Christians, we are called to love others, so how do we navigate these difficult relationships while maintaining our emotional and spiritual well-being?

 The Bible offers valuable insights and guidance for dealing with controlling personalities.
-In Romans 12:18, Paul writes, "If possible, so far as it depends on you, live peaceably with all."
-(ESV) This verse reminds us that while we cannot control the behavior of others, we are responsible for our own actions and attitudes, and we should strive to promote peace and unity in our relationships.
+In Romans 12:18 (ESV), Paul writes, "If possible, so far as it depends on you, live peaceably with all."
+That reminds us that we cannot control the behavior of others, and we are responsible for our actions and attitudes.
+Being Christlike promotes peace and unity in our relationships, at least from our end.

 Recognizing the Signs: Characteristics of a Controlling Personality